Price Interpretability of Prediction Markets: A Convergence Analysis: Properties of MU functions and Examples

 A \textit{scoring rule} $\b{S}$ is a reward mechanism that prompts participants to report their subjective probability belief and pays them according to their predicting accuracy.
 Specifically, if someone reports $\p\in \Theta_I$, then he/she gets paid $\b{S}(\p)_i$ if outcome $i$ happens.
 A scoring rule is \textit{proper} if truthfully reporting belief is a utility maximizing strategy for a myopic, risk-neutral participant.
-Additionally, it is \textit{strictly proper} if truthful reporting is the \textit{only} utility-maximizing strategy. \cite{hanson2003combinatorial} invented a market implementation for scoring rules by sequentializing the belief reporting process.
+Additionally, it is \textit{strictly proper} if truthful reporting is the \textit{only} utility-maximizing strategy. \cite{hanson2003combinatorial} invented a market implementation for scoring rules by transforming the belief reporting process into a sequential procedure.

-Following a similar rationale with the Market Equivalence Theorem given by \cite{chen2012utility}, the following proposition shows how to retrieve a proper scoring rule from a multivariate utility function.
+Following a similar rationale with the Market Equivalence Theorem given by \cite{chen2007utility}, the following proposition shows how to retrieve a proper scoring rule from a multivariate utility function.
+We first introduce the following definition: \begin{definition} Consider a mapping $\b{S}(\cdot)$ from a point to a set.
+If for any $\p_n\to\p^*$, $\b{s}_n\in\b{S}(\p_n)$, it has $\lim_{n\to\infty}\b{s}_n\in\b{S}(\p^*)$, then we say $\b{S}(\cdot)$ is upper-hemicontinuous. \end{definition}